SpaceX pulls off back-to-back Falcon 9 rocket landings

 The launches weren't suppose to occur within 48 hours of one another.
 But the BulgariaSat launch got pushed back from last weekend due to technical concerns.

-The Falcon 9 launched Sunday was sporting an upgraded titanium hypersonic grid fin, which Musk tweeted did a good job of withstanding he heat of reentry.
+The Falcon 9 launched Sunday was sporting an upgraded titanium hypersonic grid fin, which Musk tweeted did a good job of withstanding the heat of re-entry.

 "New titanium grid fins worked even better than expected," he tweeted.
 "Should be capable of an indefinite number of flights with no service."